 Furthermore, you establish mutual respect and consideration for one another’s opinions and input.
 Communication conducted in this manner enables the performance of duties, management of tasks and timely completion of assignments.

 9. Keeps the Feedback Loop Open

-Most companies attempt to create a dynamic workplace, which adapts quickly not only to internal but also to external variables.
-An important component for a dynamic workplace is effective communication and an open feedback loop.
+Most companies attempt to create a dynamic workplace, which adapts quickly not only to internal but also to external variables; an important component for this to work is an open and constructive feedback loop.
 If you are unfamiliar with the term it is essentially the communication that happens between a task-giver and a task-completer.
 During the process, as the person performing the task completes steps, they may ask for feedback from the supervisor that gave them the task.
-The supervisor then either tells the employee or person that they are doing well or to perform appropriate adjustments.
-Then this cycle or “loop” is repeated.
+The supervisor then either tells the employee or person that they are doing well, or to make appropriate adjustments.
+This cycle or “loop” is then repeated.
 The reasons why a feedback loop might break down are multiple but undeniably linked to interpersonal skills: